 For more details of to join take a look at london.techhub.com/events, again it is worth signing up to the newsletter to be the first to know of upcoming events.

-Based in the centre of London's eastern financial hub Level 39 is primarily concerned with financial based tech startups but does host a wide range of events.
-Much like Tech Hub this is a members workspace that doubles as an events venue and is backed by some big players in the financial sector.
+Based in the center of London’s eastern financial hub Level 39 is primarily concerned with financial-based tech startups but does host a wide range of events.
+Much like Tech Hub, this is a member’s workspace that doubles as an events venue and is backed by some big players in the financial sector.

 It’s worth popping along to an event for the views alone as it is situated on the 39th floor of the One Canada Square building in the Canary Wharf (Docklands) area of London.
 The space occupies the entire 39th floor so you can take in the stunning views in all directions.
 Just don’t let that distract you from the event itself!